Create Multiple Accounts in Your Tangem Wallet

 When you set up a Tangem wallet, you're creating a Hierarchical Deterministic (HD) wallet, as defined by Bitcoin Improvement Proposal 32 (BIP-32).
 The advantages of this system lie in its ability to generate billions of unique cryptographic keys from a single master seed.

 Here's the core concept: your Tangem device stores a master private key derived from a seed (either generated internally by the secure chip or imported via a seed phrase).
-From this single master key, the wallet can mathematically derive an entire tree of child keys; each one as cryptographically secure as if it had been generated independently through a random number generator.
+From this single master key, the wallet can mathematically derive an entire tree of child keys, each as cryptographically secure as if generated independently by a random number generator.

 The process works through a one-way cryptographic function called HMAC-SHA512.
 When the wallet needs to create a new key, it combines the parent key with a chain code (an additional 256-bit value that adds entropy) and an index number.
 The result is a new 512-bit value: the first 256 bits become the child private key, and the second 256 bits become the new chain code for that child.